DISH Network is a popular satellite TV provider for consumers.

 My home was flipped in previous years so the standard cables were removed from all of the walls.
 This required a new hardwire to be run through that closet as the Hopper 3 requires a physical cable (he asked for permission before doing so).

-Due to the rest of the rooms not having any physical cabling existing through the walls, the technician suggested that we switch from traditional Joey systems (that also require a physical cable for operation) to DISH's Wireless Joeys.
+Due to the rest of the rooms not having any physical cabling existing through the walls, the DISH technician suggested that we switch from traditional Joey systems (that also require a physical cable for operation) to their Wireless Joeys.

 Each Wireless Joey needed to be setup with power and HDMI connections then run through a configuration setup to connect them to my personal home Wi-Fi network (to connect to the Hopper 3).
 From there, you can adjust the physical location of the device to ensure the strongest signal strengths.